P-p-H-d/mlib/README.md

 composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.

+Several dictionnaries are proposed.
+The "best" to use depends on the data type and in particular:

+* the size of the data,
+* the inner cost of computing the hash.

 #### DICT\_DEF2(name, key\_type[, key\_oplist], value\_type[, value\_oplist])

 Define the dictionary 'name##\_t' and its associated methods as "static inline" functions.